simple2d/simple2d/README.md

 window->background.a = 1.0;
 ```

-Callback functions can also be changed anytime – more on that below.
+Callback functions can also be changed any time – more on that below.
 Many values can also be read from the `Window` structure, see the [`simple2d.h`](include/simple2d.h) header file for details.

 When you're done with the window, free it using: